Asabeneh/30-Days-Of-React/12_Day_Forms/12_forms.md

   }
   handleChange = (e) => {
     /*
-    // we can get the name and value like this but we can also destructure it from e.target const name = e.target.name
+     we can get the name and value like: e.target.name, e.target.value Wwe can also destructure name and value from e.target const name = e.target.name
     const value = e.target.value
     */
     const { name, value, type, checked } = e.target
+    /*
-    // [variablename] this we can make a value stored in a certain variable could be a key for an object, in this case a key for the state
+    [variablename] we can make a value stored in a certain variable could be a key for an object, in this case a key for the state
+    */

     if (type === 'checkbox') {
       this.setState({